mrball47/fin-321/hedging-project/stage2-spec.md

 ## 6. Sensitivity Plan

 To test our strategies against FX fluctuations, the table of hedging outcomes is organized under various EUR/USD spot rates.
-These rates are separated incruments of $0.01, and each hedging strategy's proceeds are computed under all levels.
+These rates are separated by incruments of $0.01, and each hedging strategy's proceeds are computed under all levels.
 The table lists the results as raw returns and raw profit/loss versus an unhedged scenario.
 For each level of sensitivity, the more profitable strategy is deemed a "winner".
 The table's organization allows the firm to analyze what strategies would be the most sensible under scenarios where our receivable's foreign denomination appreciates or depreciates.

 ---